-We were also concerned about the drafting of and the firm's comments on which refers to the Pensions Regulator, particularly because it doesn't refer back to the By purporting to prevent a complaint to the Pensions Regulator removes the possibility of an independent determination being made by an independent body.
+We were also concerned about the drafting of and the firm's comments on clause 11(i), which refers to the Pensions Regulator, particularly because it doesn't refer back to the clause 7.1 exception.
+By purporting to prevent a complaint to the Pensions Regulator removes the possibility of an independent determination being made by an independent body.
 Again, this could have potentially had some impact on the reputation of the profession.